 Dare Not Tell is the story of Joe Parker, an Australian WWI vet, and his American wife Sophie, a WWI nurse.
 It begins with Sophie and Joe’s chance meeting in 1916 Paris and chronicles their relationship through thick and thin up to the threshold of WWII.
 Scroll down to read more about their story of love and loss, secrets and redemption.
-Dare Not Tell is available on Amazon worldwide in paperback and Kindle formats.
+Dare Not Tell is available on Amazon worldwide.

-To receive two free short stories in the realm of Dare Not Tell and The Bravest Soldiers, The French Photograph and Bouquet of Poppies, enter your email and click the Send me news and free reads button.
+To receive two free short stories featuring characters in Dare Not Tell and The Bravest Soldiers, enter your email and click the Send me news and free reads button.

 And, connect with me at all the usual social media sites: